Schibes/ansible-practice/README.md

 # ansible-practice
-Testing out Ansible playbooks and inventory on VMs in my home lab
+Testing out Ansible playbooks and inventory on VMs in my home lab.